Which of the following is a good candidate for continuous auditing?

 Residual risk

-Impact analysis is the aspect of risk management that involves identifying the potential reputational and financial harm when an incident occurs.
-Impact analysis is the process of estimating the consequences or effects of a risk event on the business objectives, operations, processes, or functions.
-Impact analysis helps to measure and quantify the severity or magnitude of the risk event, as well as to prioritize and rank the risks based on their impact.
-Impact analysis also helps to determine the appropriate level of response and mitigation for each risk event, as well as to allocate the necessary resources and budget for risk management123.
+According to the web search results, impact analysis is the aspect of risk management that involves identifying the potential reputational and financial harm when an incident occurs.
+Impact analysis is the process of assessing the probabilities and consequences of risk events if they are realized1.
+Impact analysis helps to understand how project outcomes and objectives might change due to the impact of the risk event, and to measure the severity of the risk impact in terms of cost, schedule, quality, and other factors23.
+Impact analysis also helps to prioritize the risks and plan appropriate responses and controls23.

 Risk Assessment and Analysis Methods: Qualitative and Quantitative - ISACA